Citi vs. JPMorgan Chase

 Executive Summary: The Strategic Divide

-Both are Tier 1 G-SIBs, but their public digital treasury narratives emphasize different operating strengths.
+Both are Tier 1 G-SIBs, but they win with different narratives.

 JPMorgan Chase